 We all know that death is a part of life, but that doesn't make it any easier when a loved one passes away.
-In these fragile parts of our lives, it can be difficult to figure out how to deal with grief.
+In these fragile parts of our lives, it can be difficult to figure out how to deal with our feelings.

 What are the Stages of Grief?

-When we first learn of a loss of a loved one, it is common to be in denial.
+When we first learn of the loss of a loved one, it is common to be in denial.
 This doesn't necessarily mean that you will refuse to believe of the death, but rather have thoughts that this can't be true.
-You may find haven within your own mind and choose to pretend your loved on is on an extended vacation or that it was all just a bad dream.
+You may find haven within your own mind and choose to pretend your loved one is on an extended vacation or that it was all just a bad dream.
 This is typically a brief reaction, although thoughts that they cannot actually be gone could be thoughts you have from time to time over a long period.

-The next stage is anger.
+Another common grief reaction is anger.
 Once you are no longer able to ignore the situation, you will want someone to blame.
 If the passing was due to a medical condition, you might blame the doctors in charge of caring for them.
 In a car accident, you may blame the other driver, even if your loved one was the party at fault.
 It is common to feel anger at the person who is gone for different reasons.
 It is even common to be angry with yourself.

-Stage three of grief is bargaining.
+Another phase of anger is bargaining.
 This is an example of the "if onlys" that you might consider.
 If only you had stayed a little longer at Christmas or spoken to your loved one more on the phone.
 When you are considering all the "what ifs", you are bargaining or taking on more than your fair share of responsibility for what happened.
 The truth of the matter is, your brain is looking for relief from the pain you are experiencing.

 Let Yourself Feel

 All too often, we suffer for much longer than needed because we ignore our emotions during the bereavement process.
 This could be because it seems that it would be too difficult to deal with the emotions we are feeling, or it could be because we don't have enough positive support or other ways to cope with grief.

-If you make it your goal and mission to learn how to get over grief that you might feel, you will be able to get fully in touch with your emotions so that you can work through them in a healthy manner.
+If you make it your goal and mission to learn how to get over grief that you feel, you will be able to get fully in touch with your emotions so that you can work through them in a healthy manner.
 We are supposed to have feelings in response to grief, and it is important to normalize them.